d8m18n/wfd-content-style-guide/08-writing-educational-content.html.md

 layout: article
 ---

-At Mailchimp, educational content appears within our [Help Center](https://mailchimp.com/help/), as well as within our [workshops](https://mailchimp.com/workshops/), certain marketing materials, and internal training documents.
-This section lays out the guiding principles for writing educational content, and discusses the main types of educational content that exist at Mailchimp.
+At WebFoundations, educational content appears within our [Help Center](https://webfoundations.com/help/), as well as within our [workshops](https://webfoundations.com/workshops/), certain marketing materials, and internal training documents.
+This section lays out the guiding principles for writing educational content, and discusses the main types of educational content that exist at WebFoundations.

 ## Basics